 Know how you will respond to people if they ask you the inevitable question.
 Why aren’t you drinking?
 Of course, you do not have to answer this question, but you will probably be asked it often in the early days.
 I found it helpful to have an answer ready.
 It does not need to be your real reason.
 This is so important.
 The way you answer the question for yourself and the way you answer it for others does not need to be the same.

-For example, the real reason I quit was because alcohol was making my life a nightmarish hell.
+For example, the real reason I quit was that alcohol was making my life a nightmarish hell.
 I was so despondent that I was not sure if I wanted to keep living.
 Was I going to tell casual acquaintances that?
 Hell, no. I told them that alcohol was triggering migraine headaches and the medication that I was on for them did not allow alcohol consumption.
-Pretty much end of that conversation.
+Pretty much the end of that conversation.
 Tell them whatever you want or nothing but be prepared for the scenario.

 Know how you are going to handle “the question” and be prepared.
 Practice what you are or not going to say.
 Be ready.